Meghanaaaaaaaaaaaaa/Sales-and-Inventory-project-/README.md

 - Imported data from Excel across three tables: Sales, Products, and Customers
 - Cleaned and transformed the data using Power Query for consistency and accuracy
 - Created relationships across tables using customer and product IDs to enable cross-filtering
-- Designed custom DAX measures for Total Sales, Quantity Sold, and Total Discount Given Built interactive visuals:
 - Funnel chart for top customers by quantity
-- Donut charts for most and least sold products
+- Donut charts for the most and least sold products
 - Bubble & bar charts for pricing, product categories, and unit price
 - Line chart for gender and birth year-based purchase patterns
 - Applied filters and slicers to enhance interactivity and dynamic insights
-- Optimized the layout for clarity, allowing one-page summary analysis
+- Optimized the layout for clarity, allowing a one-page summary analysis

 ## Dashboard
 <img width="1919" height="1006" alt="Screenshot 2025-07-29 175846" src="https://github.com/user-attachments/assets/ffb8250f-a190-4b68-9ba2-d8a5f7576cdf" />